A review of the classical Doppler effect based on the mathematical description of the phase function: Moving emitter

-As a consequence of this expression, all observers located along a line whose direction is given by the angle $\vartheta$ perceive the same frequency $f'$, but, importantly, at different time instants, depending on the distance from each observer to the emitter along such a line.
-However, before dealing with the aberration effect, it is necessary to comment that the above expression is derived from the one obtained in special relativity, as indicated in some textbooks.
-It is sufficient to consider that in this expression, all times are referred to observer's frame, which is the same as that of the reference frame of the emitter in the framework of Galilean relativity.
-The missing factor $\frac{1}{\gamma}=\sqrt{1-\beta^2}$ in expression (\ref{eqn:02}) appears naturally if one considers the time dilation associated with the change of reference frame within special relativity.
+is obtained.
+As a consequence of this expression, all observers lying along a direction characterized by the angle $\vartheta$ perceive the same frequency $f'$, but at different time instants, depending on the distance from each observer to the emitter along this line.
+The previous expression coincides with the Galilean limit of the relativistic Doppler formula.
+It is sufficient to consider that in this expression all times are referred to observer's frame, which is the same as that of the reference frame of the emitter in the framework of Galilean relativity.
+The missing factor $\frac{1}{\gamma}=\sqrt{1-\beta^2}$ in the expression (\ref{eqn:02}) appears naturally if one considers the time dilation associated with the change in reference frame within special relativity.

-Going back to the subject of the aberration, this means that, when the observer perceives a certain frequency $f'$, the emitter has moved a certain distance, and subtends a different angle with respect to the observer, i.e., the sound comes from one direction, but the emitter is seen in a different direction.
-Both directions can be related to each other.
+Aberration arises because the emitter changes its position during the propagation time of the wavefront, that is, the sound comes from one direction but the emitter is seen in a different direction.
+Both directions are related to each other.

 Consider now fig. \ref{Fig:02}.
 When the observer perceives the frequency $f'$ coming from the direction given by the angle $\vartheta$, a time $\tau$ has elapsed since the phase variation of the emitter produced such a sound, due to the distance $c\tau$ at which the emitter was located from the observer.
-In that time $\tau$, the emitter has moved a distance $v\tau$, so that the distance the emitter is from the observer can be written as a certain factor $\alpha$ of the distance $c\tau$.
+In that time $\tau$, the emitter has moved a distance $v\tau$, and the distance the emitter is from the observer can be written as a certain factor $\alpha$ of the distance $c\tau$.
 Applying the cosine law, it is found that

 Additionally, sine law establishes that